carpdiem/carpdiem.github.io/_blog/2021-01-01-Resolutions-the-Easy-Way.markdown

 Instead of resolving to get a gym membership and go for an hour every day, resolve to develop two or three healthy habits—maybe one that you do daily, and two more on a weekly cadence—that can fit into your life with low friction, and that which you'll be able to maintain.

 Don't make difficult resolutions.
-Instead, resolve to find the easiest steps that will bring you meaningfully closer to your goals.
+Instead, resolve to find the easiest steps that will bring you meaningfully closer to your goals.<!--more-->